 At Exhibitus, we know that Design Matters and are committed to “Smart Design” to help clients avoid embarrassing and often costly program mistakes.

 We have combined Design Principles and Design Thinking with our many years of industry experience to ensure that each event reaches established goals.
-Smart Design is not just the booth structure at a trade show.
+Smart Design is not just the structure of a trade show booth design.
 It is a total program approach that influences every aspect of an event marketing experience.

 For Smart Design to truly work, collaboration is key.
 Designs, whether for a structure, a graphic, a piece of collateral or any of the many other components of a marketing program, can’t be produced simply reading a list of criteria.